jenpin/theeconomicsocio/content/blog/singapore/index.md

 ![Super Grove with the Marina Bay Sands in the background](./Super-Grove.jpg)

 Gardens by the Bay are possibly the most recognizable attraction in Singapore.
-We have all seen photos of the big metal trees at night lit up with lights.
+We have all seen photos of the humongous trees at night lit up with lights.
 Since we were spending such a brief amount of time in Singapore, this was definitely at the top of my list of places to see.
 The magnanimous metallic Super Grove trees illuminated are a treat when watched from the Marina Bay Sands hotel and I would suggest going there for the night show.
 During the day however, you can take a closer look at these giants and walk right under them for free!
-There are additional attractions at the Gardens like the Cloud Forest, Flower Dome and the Skywalk.
+There are additional paid attractions at the Gardens like the Cloud Forest, Flower Dome and the Skywalk.
 Discounted tickets can be purchased via [kkday](https://www.kkday.com/en/product/3158).
 So _Be ready to do some serious walking_.
 There are shuttles to the Dome at a fee of \$3 SGD.
-Surely a must do for all those gram photos or even to soak in nature.
+Surely a must do for all those gram photos or even to just soak in some green.

 Brownie Points - The Gardens by the Bay was built keeping Mother Earth in mind.
 The super groves have solar panels on them which is used to power the light show in the night.
 The rain water is harvested and used to water the plants in the area.